-Glamping holidays in 2 luxury en-suite, self-catering, camping cabins, and a Shepherd's Hut, located in an area of outstanding natural beauty with a stunning Hebridean beach nearby.
+Glamping holidays in 2 luxury en-suite, self-catering, camping cabins, and 2 Shepherd's Huts, located in an area of outstanding natural beauty with a stunning Hebridean beach nearby.
 See the Mangersta Croft Wigwams website to book online.

 Situated in the idyllic coastal village of Mangersta, in Uig on the Isle of Lewis our facilities include a stone walled enclosure for camp fires and barbecues under an unpolluted night sky.
 Designated a National Scenic Area, Uig is particularly noted for its numerous white shell sand beaches, rocky coves, crystal clear turquoise seas, dramatic cliffs and gentle machair grasslands which are carpeted with wild flowers during the summer months.
 A hidden escape in one of the most beautiful and remote parts of the Outer Hebrides.

 Please see our trip advisor reviews here